MODFLOW: MODFLOW 6

-MODFLOW 6 (MF6), first released in 2017, is the sixth core version of MODFLOW to be released by the USGS.
-This release is a rewrite of MODFLOW following an object-oriented programming paradigm in Fortran, and provides a platform that includes the capabilities from several previous MODFLOW-2005 versions, including MODFLOW-NWT, MODFLOW-USG, and MODFLOW-LGR.
+MODFLOW 6 (MF6), first released in 2017, is a complete redevelopment of MODFLOW-2005 following an object-oriented programming paradigm in Fortran.
+MF6 provides a platform that includes the capabilities from several previous MODFLOW-2005 versions, including MODFLOW-NWT, MODFLOW-USG, and MODFLOW-LGR.
 MODFLOW 6 supports structured or unstructured grids, has full support for the Newton-Raphson formulation, and has a unique Water Mover Package that allows flows to be routed between the advanced packages, including the Streamflow Routing, Lake, Multi-Aquifer Well, and Unsaturated Zone Flow Packages.
 MODFLOW 6 also contains a Groundwater Transport (GWT) model that simulates transient three-dimensional solute transport on structured or unstructured grids and through the advanced flow and mover packages.
 An Application Programming Interface (API) is also available for MODFLOW 6, which allows the program to be coupled with other models or controlled with popular scripting languages, such as Python.
 While there are a few features lacking in the current release that are supported in MODFLOW-2005, most of the popular capabilities in previous MODFLOW versions are available in MODFLOW 6.
-The current version is 6.2.2, released July 30, 2021.
+The current version is 6.2.2, released July 30, 2021..

 MODFLOW-OWHM Version 2

 The MODFLOW One-Water Hydrologic Flow Model version 2 (MF-OWHM) is a major rewrite of MF-OWHM1 released in 2020.
 MF-OWHM is a MODFLOW-2005 based integrated hydrologic model designed for the analysis of conjunctive-use management.
 The term “integrated” refers to the tight coupling of groundwater flow, surface-water flow, landscape processes, aquifer compaction and subsidence, reservoir operations, and conduit (karst) flow.
 This fusion results in a simulation software capable of addressing water-use and sustainability problems, including conjunctive-use, water-management, water-food-security, and climate-crop-water scenarios.

 As a second core version of MODFLOW-2005, MF-OWHM maintains backward compatibility with existing MODFLOW-2005 versions.
 Existing models developed using MODFLOW-2005, MODFLOW-NWT, MODFLOW-SWI, MODFLOW-SWR, MODFLOW-LGR, and MODFLOW-CFP can also be simulated using MF-OWHM.
 The Farm Process (FMP) is part of MF-OWHM but is the only component that does not maintain input backward compatibility with past releases (see the FMP_Template for new input structure).
 MF-OWHM also includes a Surface Water Operations Module (SWO) with a Fortran-like scripting language, Slang, that can specify dynamic reservoir and stream operations.
 A current major application of MF-OWHM, developed by the USGS, is the California Central Valley (CVHM2).

-The current USGS Approved Software version is 2.3.0 released on January 15, 2024, and current preliminary-beta release of 2.3.1b-4 released on February 27, 2025.
+The current USGS Approved Software version is 2.3.0 released on January 15, 2024, and the in-review preliminary release of 2.3.1 released on December 12, 2025.